freehci/freehci-appliance/README.md

   --host TEXT                     Bind socket to this host.  [default: 127.0.0.1] --port INTEGER                  Bind socket to this port.  [default: 8000]

-For more options, please visit [https://www.uvicorn.org/](uvicorn documentation)
+For more options, please visit [uvicorn documentation](https://www.uvicorn.org/)